 4. Give Up the Wingman

-While having your partner in the passenger seat is nice for navigation and company, it might be better to put an adult in the back for at least part of the trip.
+While having your partner in the passenger seat is nice for navigation and company, it might be better to put an adult in the back for at least part of the trip, when trying to master the road trip.
 "This will make playing games or simply chatting with the kids a lot easier," says Jennifer Durbin, author of Baby Traveling Tips for the Clueless Chick.
 This is especially key when your kids are still riding in car seats that face backward in the car.

 5. Don't Overload on Electronics